 A simple description- Tom, Rick, Nina and Simi are my friends.
 They are happy to see me.

-In the second picture two men are moving the furniture.
+In the second picture, two men are moving furniture.
 Who are they?
 Dad and Uncle?
 What are they doing?
 They are moving the couch.

 Description- My uncle is here.
 He is helping Dad move the couch.